thephilippbusch/tep-app/README.md

-# Iade App
+# Celebry App

-Main repository for the Iade Application
+Main repository for the Celebry Application